2013 Madhya Pradesh Legislative Assembly election: Election

 Voter-verified paper audit trail (VVPAT) along with EVMs was used in 1 assembly seat in Madhya Pradesh elections.
 There were over 47 million voters were eligible to exercise their Right to Franchise.
 Polling for the 230-member assembly began at 0800 hours IST and continued till 1700 hours, baring three Naxal-affected seats of Baihar, Paraswada and Lanjhi in Balaghat district where it ended at 1500 hours.

 Polling started with a brisk voter turnout reaching only 18% till 1100 hours, however, turnout increased significantly after mid-day and reached 71% by the evening, surpassing the earlier 69.08% turnout recorded during 2008 elections, making it the highest recorded voter turnout in Madhya Pradesh.

 Results

-Counting of votes started on December 8, 2013 at 0800 hours IST which continued till later part of the evening.
-BJP emerged as the winner with 165 seats followed by Congress and BSP with 58 and 4 seats respectively.
-3 Independent MLAs also won the polls.
+Counting of votes started on December 8, 2013 at 0800 hours IST which continued to the later evening.
+BJP emerged as the winner with 165 seats, followed by Congress and BSP with 58 and four seats respectively.
+Three independent MLAs also won the polls.